jorgevazquezmeli/notfiddler/README.md

 Just execute the goproxy file from the 'src/github.com/jorgevazquezmeli/goproxy' folder.
 The proxy runs on 127.0.0.1:8080, so you'll need to set up your proxy settings in your favorite browser.
 The proxy outputs data for each request and response data only for HTML/JSon content.
 You can also see an excerpt from the body.

+## Known Issues
+The proxy works with https sites but it does not log requests and responses.

 ## Browser configuration

 To use it, you'll need to set up your favorite browser.